(CNN) -- Here is a look at the life of John Boehner, Speaker of the U.S. House of Representatives since 2011.

 1998 - Files a federal lawsuit against Jim McDermott (D-Washington) for releasing a 1996 illegally taped telephone conversation to the press.
 According to court transcripts, the recording contained Republican leaders, including Boehner, discussing an ethics case against Newt Gingrich.

-2002 and 2004 - Runs against Jeff Hardenbrook (D) for House; wins re-election to the House in both elections.
+2002 and 2004 - Runs against Jeff Hardenbrook (D); wins re-election to the House in both elections.

 2006 - Wins re-election to the House against Mort Meier (D).